ALLENYGY/ALLENYGY.github.io/NOTE/Algorithm/DAA/Sort.md

 - A[right]   =  Largest
 - A[center]  = Median of three
 - Pick A[center] as the pivot
-- Swap A[center] and A[right – 1] so that the pivot is at second-last%%  %% position
+- Swap A[center] and A[right – 1] so that the pivot is at second-last position

 ### Time Complexity for Quick Sort